da-roth/StableAndBiasFreeMonteCarloGreeks/README.md

 3. As seen in above's example, the Monte Carlo estimator proposed in ["Convergence of Milstein Brownian bridge Monte Carlo methods and stable Greeks calculation"](https://arxiv.org/abs/1906.11002), which allows for stable second-order Greeks through FD, also produced bias-free Greeks through AAD.
 As mentioned in the article, the estimator would also allow the usage of a pathwise sensitivities estimator, since it also got rid of the discontinuity of the first derivative.

-## 3. Connection of stable Greeks through FD and bias-free Greeks through AAD
+## 3. Connection between stable Greeks through FD and bias-free Greeks through AAD

 Above's example for barrier options gives us a good intuition on the requirements of a Monte Carlo estimator to allow for bias-free Greeks through AAD.
 The intuitive explanation of the connection is as follows: A Monte Carlo estimator allows for bias-free Greeks up to a certain degree, if it is capable of computing these Greeks through a pathwise-sensitivity algorithm.
 The studies in ["Convergence of Milstein Brownian bridge Monte Carlo methods and stable Greeks calculation"](https://arxiv.org/abs/1906.11002) indicate that this is the case if the Monte Carlo estimator allows for stable Greeks through FD.